 - Set up summer internship or summer job.

 - Participate in multicultural dialogues and events.
-Visit the Cross Cultural Center to learn more.
+Visit the Cross Cultural Center for Global Citizenship to learn more.

 - Reflect on your values and passion.
 What is your calling and purpose?